fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 The `differences()` and `ratio()` methods would act on this Series as before.

-## Segmented (or Conditional) Metrics
+## Conditional (or Segmented) Metrics

-For our purposes, Segmented Metrics (alternatively known as Conditional Metrics) do not return single values when aggregation is requested in a call to `differences()` or `ratios()` but instead provide one result for each unique value of the specified segmentation feature(s).
+For our purposes, Conditional Metrics (alternatively known as Segmented Metrics) do not return single values when aggregation is requested in a call to `differences()` or `ratios()` but instead provide one result for each unique value of the specified condition feature(s).

 ### Existing Syntax